Karthik-Kundurthy/context_distillation/README.md

 - Using "Teacher_model_context_distillation" for extraction of of teacher probability distribution

-- "Context_Distillation_Final" notebook provides code for finetuning and the generated outputs of the finetuned student model
+- "Context_Distillation_Final" notebook contains finetuned student model and the generated outputs

+- "Baseline Model" notebook evaluates the baseline performance of the teacher model on MMLU raw inputs.